LGBTQ rights in New Mexico: Transgender rights

 In March 2023, a bill (HB7) formally passed the New Mexico Legislature and was signed into law by the Governor of New Mexico - to legally codify, protect and defend "gender affirming care, abortion, sexual orientation protections and sexual reassignment surgery" for adults who want it on request without restrictions - even from interstate travellers.
 New Mexico is officially "a sanctuary state" for transgender youths, surrounded by jurisdictions attempting to ban gender-affirming care for minors - except for Colorado to the north that has similar policies and laws to New Mexico.

-In March 2023, a bill (HB31) passed the New Mexico Legislature to formally repeal the archaic and outdated requirement to publish a formal change of legal name on a birth certificate within a newspaper - the current laws potentially risks the privacy, safety and lives of transgender individuals within the state.
+That same month, a bill (HB31) passed the New Mexico Legislature to formally repeal the archaic and outdated requirement to publish a formal change of legal name on a birth certificate within a newspaper - the current laws potentially risks the privacy, safety and lives of transgender individuals within the state.
 The Governor of New Mexico signed the bill into law.

+In 2026, following the creation of a new rule by the Trump administration that would prevent gender-affirming care from being covered by federal healthcare programs like Medicaid, the state's health care authority announced that they would use state funds to maintain coverage.

 Sports

 There is no state law in New Mexico prohibiting transgender girls from participating eligibility being determined by birth certificate, original or amended.
 The New Mexico Activities Association provides no further guidance.